Aleksander Miszalski

-Aleksander Miszalski (born 7 August 1980) is a Polish politician serving as mayor of Kraków since 2024.
+Aleksander Miszalski (born 7 August 1980) is a Polish politician who served as mayor of Kraków between 2024 and 2026.
 From 2019 to 2024, he was a member of the Sejm.

-Aleksander Miszalski (b.
-1980) is a native of Krakow, where he completed his entire education.
-He holds three master’s degrees from leading Krakow institutions: in international relations from the University of Economics, in sociology from the Jagiellonian University, and in tourism and recreation from the Academy of Physical Education.
-In 2024, he earned a PhD from the University of Economics in Krakow.
+Miszalski was born and educated in Kraków.
+He holds three master's degrees from leading Kraków institutions: in international relations from the University of Economics, in sociology from the Jagiellonian University, and in tourism and recreation from the Academy of Physical Education.
+In 2024, he earned a PhD from the University of Economics in Kraków.

 His political career began in 2006.
 Although his first bid for a local council seat was unsuccessful, he was elected as a city councillor in 2010, serving until 2018, when he became an MP in the Polish Parliament with the Civic Coalition (KO).
-In 2024, he returned to local politics and was elected Mayor of Krakow, succeeding Jacek Majchrowski.
+In 2024, he returned to local politics and was elected Mayor of Kraków, succeeding Jacek Majchrowski.
 He took office on 7 May 2024.
+On 24 May 2026, Miszalski was recalled from office via referendum with support of his dismissal narrowly reaching the required turnout threshold.